htdebeer/pandocomatic/index.md

 ```

 This script `tidy.sh` is a simple wrapper script around the
-[html-tidy](http://www.html-tidy.org/) program.
-To instruct pandocomatic
+[html-tidy](https://www.html-tidy.org/) program.
+To tell pandocomatic to
-to use it as a postprocessor, you have to change the `pandocomatic_`
+use it as a postprocessor, you have to change the `pandocomatic_`
 property to:

 ``` {.yaml}